deepaknreddy/Learn/AnsibleInLinux/README.md

   4. you can have children group under a parent group with the following syntax ,
           [production: children]    #( production is parent group name)
           dev
-          master     #(master and production are children groups which were created earlier)
+          master     #(master and dev are children groups which were created earlier)

 Like how we have plugins in Jenkins , we have modules in Ansible ,   it is represented by -m command .

 ##Commands in Ansible :
 In Ansible we can run commands in 3 modes :
      1. Ad-hoc mode ( with ansible IP -m ... )
      2. Playbook    ( with ansible-playbook play_book_name )
      3. Roles